Badger Ridge Industries

 Examples of homemade "tool 002" used to disassemble firing pin from Remington 700 ML/MLS bolts

-My local hardware store didn't have 7/16 ID pipe/tubing.
+My local hardware store didn't have 7/16 ID pipe/tubing (like you will see Fishhawk made below).
 So I got a 3" long 1/2" black pipe nipple and a 1/2"x13TPI nut.
 I ground both threaded ends of the nipple down until it was 2 3/4" long.
 This gave me more metal to weld to and made the tool the right length.
 I blew out all the crud from grinding and welded the nut to the nipple, and then took a piece of flat stock and drilled at 5/32 hole along its center-line.
 I then welded that to the other end of the nipple so that the 5/32 hole would be concentric to the nut.
 I ran a 5/16 drill bit through to de-bur and slightly dimple the hole from the inside to better guide the firing pin out when threading onto the firing pin assembly.
 I then ran a 1/2"x13TPI tap through to clean out the spatter and flash that had gotten on the threads before I ran it up a bolt.

 The one Fishhawk made